 Invite the community by advertising on social media, print media, email, and direct mail.
 Encourage your own supporters to share the event with their friends and family.
 Charge a flat entry fee or suggested donation for attendees.

 This doesn’t have to be an elaborate night event with food and drinks (although that is definitely an option).
 For a low-key event, make it a lunch and learn.
 If you’re still working in a socially distanced situation, you can also host a speaker through a webinar to keep everyone safe, or simply offer your supporters a way to engage with you online.

 Leverage your donor’s donation with a match.
 This is a simple, efficient, and enticing creative charity event idea to encourage people to give.
 On your CauseVox page you can highlight that match in your header image to make it even more obvious to donors.

 To start, check Double The Donation’s website for a list of some of the largest gift matching companies.

 Or, do the work yourself.
-Talk with major donors and local businesses that may be able to match donor dollars during a specific time frame or possibly even the entire campaign.
-An anonymous donor is doing just that for Just 1’s 20 for 40 campaign.
+Talk with major donors, your board, or local businesses that may be able to match donor dollars during a specific time frame or possibly even the entire campaign.
+A group of generous donors did just that for the Testicular Cancer Foundation, matching $125,000.